DucManhPhan/DucManhPhan.github.io/_posts/2019-04-12-How-to-integrate-Typescript-into-Node.js.md

 ## Why do we need to integrate Typescript into Node.js project
 Here are some reasons that we think that we should use Typescript into Node.js project:
+- Typescript is purely object oriented programming.
-- When we are working with large project, use common syntax in Javscript make us confused because we do not know about parameters of javascript.
+- When we are working with large project, use common syntax in Javscript make us confused because we do not know about parameters and their types of javascript.
+- We can easily detect errors at the compile time.
+- Great tooling support with IntelliSense.
+- The ability to compile down to a version of Javascript that runs on all browsers.

 <br>